TipQuickly logoTipQuickly

 Why Americans Tip So Much

-The US federal tipped minimum wage is $2.13/hour for tipped employees — far below the regular minimum wage.
+The US federal tipped minimum wage is $2.13/hour for tipped employees — far below the regular minimum wage of $7.25/hour.
 Employers are permitted to pay this lower rate because tips are expected to make up the difference.
 In practice, servers, bartenders, and delivery drivers depend on tips for 80–100% of their take-home pay.

 Who You Should Always Tip